0x61726b/ChiikaApi/README.md

 # Chiika Api
 Chiika Anime Tracker Api

-C++ library for MyAnimelist interactions.
+Cross platform multi-purpose C++ library for MyAnimelist interactions.

 ## Some of the features:
 -Full Myanimelist integration

--Scraping anime and user data(such as friends) -Senpai.Moe data for calendar and such
+-Scraping anime and user data(such as friends)

+-Senpai.Moe data for calendar and such

--Media player recognition (only for Windows yet) -Local database
+-Media player recognition (only for Windows for now)

+-Local database

 -Tests

 #### 3rd party libraries used
 - [Anitomy](https://github.com/arkenthera/anitomy)
 - [Curl](https://github.com/bagder/curl)
 - [Googletest and Googlemock](https://github.com/google/googletest)
 - [Jsoncpp](https://github.com/arkenthera/jsoncpp)
 - [Pugixml](https://github.com/arkenthera/pugixml)

 Some libraries are edited for enchanced use.